srdjanarsic/70-480-exam/readme.md

 `every` - all must return true
 `some` - only one must return true
-`forEach` - apply logicto each array element
+`forEach` - apply logic to each array element
-`filter` - filter method provides a way to remove items for an array `map` method enables you to replace values in the array `reduce`,`reduceRight` - recursivly goes through array. returns result of previous callback to next one.
+`filter` - filter method provides a way to remove items for an array `map` method enables you to replace values in the array `reduce`,`reduceRight` - recursively goes through array. returns result of previous callback to next one.

 ```js
 var evenNumbers = new Array(0, 2, 4, 6, 8, 9, 10, 12);